Doral Personal Injury Lawyers

 • Traumatic Brain Injuries: More severe than concussions, traumatic brain injuries can have life-changing, long-term effects.

-• Broken Bones: Any part of your body can break after being involved in an accident.
+• Broken Bones: Any part of your body can break after an accident.

 • Internal Bleeding: External factors can contribute to the puncture of different parts of your body or organs that can cause internal bleeding.